How to apply for a business licence in national park

 - For businesses operating from a leasehold for which they are not the lessee, a valid sub-lease agreement or written permission from the head lessee permitting them to offer their services;

 - Other information or documentation based on the type of business.

-Step 3 - Parks Canada will issue a Business Licence or provide a rationale for its refusal of the application.
-The Superintendent may request that the applicant make changes to their application that may result in the application being approved.
+- Step 3 - Parks Canada will issue a business licence or provide a rationale for its refusal of the application.
+The Superintendent may ask that the applicant to make changes to their application that may result in the application being approved.